Healthy Homes Assessment Bay View

 Draught Stopping Bay View

-You don’t need to block holes or gaps which are part of the building.
-For example, tiny gaps around windows and doors could be necessary to allow for movement of the structure when the household heats and cools, to allow them to be closed and opened instead of than securing.
-We will test all windows and doors in the Healthy Homes assessment of your rental property.
+There is no need to block gaps or holes that are part of the building.
+For instance, small gaps around doors and windows could be required to allow for movement of the structure as the household gets warmer and cooler, in order to let them be opened and closed rather than securing.
+We will examine all doors and windows as part of the Healthy Homes assessment of your rental property.

 draught stopping building inspections